khirmas67/Prediction_Of_Heart_Failure/experiments/README.md

 This file contains description of the following:
 ---

+# (II) - How to use helper finctions (please see src folder).

+# (III) -  KNN Classification Notebook

+## I - Data Exploration and Preprocessing ( notebook : data_processing ):

+This notebook explores and preprocesses a dataset related to heart disease prediction.
+It includes:

+* Importing required libraries
+* Loading and inspecting the heart disease dataset
+* Handling missing values (if any)
+* Identifying target variable, numerical and categorical features
+* Visualizing the data distribution
+* Performing Chi-Square tests for categorical features

+### Dependencies

+This notebook requires the following Python libraries:

+* pandas
+* numpy
+* seaborn
+* sqlite3
+* matplotlib.pyplot
+* matplotlib.colors
+* sklearn.preprocessing
+* sklearn.neighbors
+* sklearn.metrics
+* sklearn.model_selection
+* sklearn.pipeline
+* sklearn.compose

-# (I) Data Processing and Analysis
+### Data Exploration and Preprocessing

-## Overview
-This part of the project focuses on data processing and analysis for predicting heart failure outcomes.
-The notebook includes steps for loading, cleaning, and analyzing the dataset, as well as visualizations to interpret the results.
+1. **Importing Libraries:** The notebook starts by importing the necessary libraries for data manipulation, visualization, and model building.

+2. **Loading Data:** The heart disease dataset is loaded using pandas and stored in a DataFrame named `heart_data`.

+3. **Data Inspection:**
-## Steps in the Notebook
+   - Checks for duplicate rows in the dataset.

-1. **Loading the Data**
-   - Imported the dataset using `pandas`.
-   - Verified the structure and checked for missing values or anomalies.
+   - Displays information about the DataFrame, including data types and missing values.
+   - Generates a summary of the numerical features using descriptive statistics.
+   - Converts the summary statistics into an SQL table and saves it to a database.

-2. **Data Cleaning**
+4. **Data Cleaning:**
-   - Removed duplicates using `pandas.DataFrame.duplicated()`.
-   - Handled missing values by imputing or dropping rows/columns.
+   - Verifies there are no missing values in the dataset.

-3. **Exploratory Data Analysis (EDA)**
+5. **Feature Engineering:**
+   - Identifies the target variable (HeartDisease) and separates it from the other features.
+   - Categorizes the features into numerical and categorical.

+6. **Data Visualization:**
-   - Visualized the distribution of the categories (0 = No heart disease, 1 = Heart disease) of target variable
+   - Visualizes the distribution of the target variable (heart disease vs. no heart disease).
-   - Visualized the distribution of numerical features
+   - Creates histograms to explore the distribution of numerical features.
-   - Visualized Distribution of numerical features with respect to the target variable (HeartDisease) categories
+   - Creates KDE plots to analyze the distribution of numerical features with respect to the target variable.
+   - Generates bar charts to visualize the distribution of categorical features and their relationship to the target variable.

-4. **Statistical Analysis**
+7. **Statistical Analysis:**
-   - Applied a **t-test** to analyze the impact of numerical features on Heart Disease Risk.
+   - Performs T-tests to compare the means of numerical features between groups with and without heart disease.
-   - Applied a **chi-test** to analyze the impact of categorical features on Heart Disease Risk .
+   - Conducts Chi-Square tests to assess the association between categorical features and the target variable.

+8. **Data Storage:**
+   - saved the following data to SQL database:
+      - Heart Disease dataset and its statistical summary
+      - Numerical features
+      - Categorical features
+**Note:** The notebook includes comments explaining each step of the process for better understanding.

 5. **Figures**